Bay Area brokerage heads wax creative on back-to-work challenge

 Remote work has impacted Bay Area residential brokerages just as it has other white-collar industries, with brokerage heads trying everything from new office configurations to potluck dinners to get agents back into the office, which they say is key for creating their all-important company culture.

-“Agents no longer are dependent on the traditional office space to get work done,” said Jennifer Lind, Coldwell Banker’s regional manager for the West.
+“Agents no longer are dependent on the traditional office space to get work done,” said Jennifer Lind, Coldwell Banker’s regional president for the West.
 “It has transitioned to an incredible hub for collaboration, marketing support and business strategy.”

 Agents will never use the office the way they once did before COVID-19, said Vanessa Bergmark, owner/CEO of Red Oak Realty, which has about 200 agents in the East Bay.
 That’s why she got rid of most desks in her offices, and put in coffee tables and couches to host parties and book clubs, which she said has resulted in an uptick in usage.